Electric-Switchable Chiral Magnons in PT-Symmetric Antiferromagnets

 Recent studies have established that, in altermagnets\,\cite{vsmejkal2022beyond, vsmejkal2022emerging, hayami2019momentum, xiao2024spin, chen2024enumeration, jiang2024enumeration, liu2022spin}, the magnon modes exhibit non-relativistic band splitting\,\cite{vsmejkal2023chiral, wu2025magnon, vsmejkal2023chiral, chen2025unconventional, zhang2025chiral, alaei2025origin, liu2024chiral, morano2025absence, sun2025observation, singh2025}.
 This splitting arises from the breaking of translational and inversion symmetry between spin-compensated sublattices, enabling the alternating chiral splitting.
 Meanwhile, the unique symmetry significantly restricts the variety of altermagnons, with only a few confirmed to date\,\cite{liu2024chiral, morano2025absence, sun2025observation, singh2025}.
 In addition, the symmetry constraint hinder external field manipulation.
 As a result, realizing magnons with robust splitting and external field tunability remains elusive.

 \arraystretch{2} {\arabic{table}}

 In this work, we identify a new class of ${\cal PT}$-preserving antiferromagnetic insulators (AFIs), where magnons exhibit giant chiral splitting solely induced by an electric field.
-Such AFIs feature a hidden dipole coupled to the antiferromagnetic order, allowing the electric field to break the sublattices of magnons.
-Notably, this significantly changes the isotropic spin exchange between opposite-spin sublattices, lifting the magnon bands degeneracy.
+Such AFIs feature a hidden dipole coupled to the antiferromagnetic order, allowing the electric field to break the sublattices of AFIs.
+This significantly modifies the intra-sublattice Heisenberg exchanges for opposite spins, lifting the magnon bands degeneracy.
 By enumerating the magnetic layer groups combined with density functional theory (DFT) calculations, we identify a series of candidate materials with magnon band splittings exceeding $\mbox{20}\,\mbox{meV}$.
-Notably, this mechanism is independent of SOC, ensuring the robustness of the band splitting and the associated spin current at a finite temperature.
+Importantly, this mechanism is independent of SOC, ensuring the robustness of the band splitting and the associated spin current at a finite temperature.